PrivateAIM/documentation/src/guide/user/sdk-core-doc.md

 * If any number of S3 keys are given...
   * S3 keys are used to select datasets in each available datastore individually, the results are added as values inside a dictionary to the returned list
   * each element of the returned list is a dictionary containing the S3 keys as keys and the respective datasets as values
-* else all available datasets is directly appended to the returned list (discouraged as this will likely create lots of unnecessary overflow)
+* else all available datasets are appended to the list (discouraged as this will likely create unnecessary overflow)

 ```python
 # Example usage